Can Science Prove God? What Judaism, Christianity, and Islam Say

 FAQs

-Does the Bible say science can prove God?
+Does the Bible say God can be proven scientifically?

-What does Psalms say about human knowledge of God?
+What does Judaism say about knowing whether something comes from God?

 0 Community answers